-Hard disk drive (HDD) storage system has one critical weakness – fragmentation.
+A hard disk drive (HDD) storage system has one critical weakness – fragmentation.
 In a simple explanation, fragmentation refers to the condition when files are divided and scattered around the disks.
-It occurs naturally when you creating, modifying, or deleting files.
+It occurs naturally when you create, modify, or delete files.
 Up until one point, the fragmentation would have a severe impact on the read speed.

 #5 Ditch your HDD, and start using SSD

 CPU is the car, while the storage system is the road.
-No matter how fast the car can be, if the road is uneven, the CPU has no other options but slow down.
+No matter how fast the car can be, if the road is uneven, the CPU has no other option but to slow down.
 Hence, make sure your computer is using a high-end storage system as well such as SSD.

 There’s no doubt that SSD is many times quicker than HDD, and you don’t have to defrag it.
 In 2020, it’s safe to say that SSD is way cheaper than in 2010.
 In the coming years, you can probably ditch HDD altogether.